 The Davidson endowment funds opportunities for current and future generations.

 Davidson’s endowment fuels our competitive scholarship programs and enables us to recruit the most talented students to campus, regardless of their ability to pay.
+As of December 31, 2022, the Davidson College endowment is $1.3 billion.

 The Davidson Endowment